SheepySean/306Project1Team11/README.md

 ### Cloning the Repository

-First you must clone this repo onto your local machine with
+First you must clone this repo onto your local machine with:
 ```git
 git clone https://github.com/SheepySean/306Project1Team11.git
 ```
-This will create a folder called 306Project1Team11 on your system.
+This will create a folder called **306Project1Team11** on your system.

 ### Import the project to an IDE